poiyomi/PoiyomiDocs/docs/thryeditor/enduser.md

 # Settings

-The `Settings UI` can be opten via the `gears icon` in the top left corner of materials using the menu item of the top bar `Thry -> Shader UI -> Settings`.
+The `Settings UI` window can be opened via the `gears icon` in the top left corner of a material.
+Or using the menu item of the top bar `Thry -> Shader UI -> Settings`.

 ### Localization
 Changes the language of the UI.
 If a shader supports localization its language will cahnged too.